Dear Author, to reduce as much as possible the evaluation time of your article, proceed by following the submission steps as follows:

 2. Numbering.
 The figures must be named separately and identified only by numbers in the order they are cited in the text (Fig. 1, Fig. 2, Fig. 3, etc.).
 To identify the figures, do not use letters (Fig. 1A, 1B, 1C, etc.).

 3. Identification of structures.
-If it is necessary to highlight specific structures within the image, use the font "Cambria 8 points", black or white, or black or white arrows depending on the figure's background.
+If it is necessary to highlight specific structures within the image, use font "Cambria 8 points", black or white, or black or white arrows depending on the figure's background.

 5. Micrographs.
 Scale bars are not mandatory.